kdocki/jquery.switcheroo/README.md

 	eventOverrides	: {
 		'focusin'	: 'on',
 		'focusout'	: 'off',
-		'mouseenter'	: 'on',
+		'mouseenter': 'on',
 		'mouseout'	: 'off'
 	},

 	// this is how we know which elements to select from the DOM selectors		: {
 		toggle			: "data-switch",
 		toggleClass 	: "data-switch-class",
 		originalClass 	: "data-switch-original-class",
 		to 				: "data-switch-to",
 		eventType 		: "data-switch-event",
 		init 			: "data-switch-init",
 		registered 		: "data-switch-registered",
 		noloop			: "data-switch-no-loop"
 	},

-	// handlers are how we handle our different toggle events
+	// handlers are how we handle our toggle event
 	handlers: {
 		toggle: function(toggle)
 	 	{